 Learn more about the North Grand Strand below

-Morning surface water temperatures are still only about 70 degrees around Little River.
+Morning surface water temperatures are about 86 degrees at the mouth of Little River Inlet.

-Morning surface water temperatures are around 65 degrees around Little River.
+Morning surface water temperatures are about 84 degrees at the mouth of Little River Inlet.

 Read more fishing report from the North Grand Strand and other popular fishing spots!